Klamath Falls Oregon

 skewers if grilling; if bamboo, soak in water

 Mix all ingredients together.
 Shape into about 28 small balls or "fingers" using your hands, or use a small ice cream scoop or a melon baller.
 If baking, place on a greased cookie sheet, and bake at 350 degrees for 15-20 minutes.
 For frying or grilling, it can help to refrigerate the mixture to help it hold together, for 30 minutes or no more than 12 hours, before cooking,.
 If frying, heat oil in pan, and cook for 2-4 minutes on each side.
-If grilling, insert onto bamboo skewer (or you can form the balls around the skewer and then refrigerate, if you prefer) and cook about 7-9 minutes, turning occaissonally.
+If grilling, insert onto bamboo skewer (or you can form the balls around the skewer and then refrigerate, if you prefer) and cook about 7-9 minutes, turning occasionally.
 For each method, cook meat until done throughout.

 Spiced rice, tabouleh, or pita bread are traditional accompaniments.
 A yogurt dill or yogurt cucumber mix is great as a dipping sauce.
-Grill skewers of summer squash, tomato, sweet peppers, sweet onions or your favorite grill-able vegies to complete the meal and you're all set! .
+Grill skewers of summer squash, tomato, sweet peppers, sweet onions or your favorite grill-able veggies to complete the meal and you're all set! .